 Being subjected to passive smoking increases a person's likelihood of developing asthma.
 For example, babies born to mothers who smoke while pregnant are more likely to develop asthma, as are children exposed to tobacco smoke in the home.
 Passive smoking is also a common trigger of asthma symptoms and can lead to serious attacks.

 The workplace smoking ban was a major step forward, as was the decision of the last government to ban smoking in cars with children.
 Most local authorities have also banned smoking in playgrounds.
-However, asthmatics are still exposed to secondhand smoke in other public places, including in parks, on beaches, at bus stops, on the sidelines of sportspitches, and immediately outside the exits of shops and other buildings.
-Smoking at such locations is banned in many parts of the United States and should also be banned here, as set out in the HSE's 'How to implement HSE Tobacco Free Campus Policy'.
+However, asthmatics are still exposed to secondhand smoke in other public places, including in parks, on beaches, at bus stops, on the sidelines of sports pitches, and immediately outside the exits of shops and other buildings.
+Smoking at such locations is banned in many parts of the United States and should also be banned here.